After Beirut’s ruinous explosion, a family waits for a call that never comes

 “Why doesn’t he call us?”
 Ibrahim’s mother, Rania, keeps asking of her 19-year-old son.
 “He needs to call us.
 He needs to come home.”

 Beirut’s death toll has passed 170, and more than 6,000 people are wounded.
-As Lebanese and foreign civil defense teams comb through Beirut’s rubble, no one here knows the true number of missing.
+As Lebanese and foreign civil defense teams comb through Beirut’s rubble, no one here knows the true number of the missing.
 Ibrahim’s family has no idea if he is alive or dead.

-International groups and Lebanese pathologists say that there are probably dozens of people missing and that there are dozens of unidentified remains to identify still.
+International groups and Lebanese medical personnel say that there are probably dozens of people missing and that there are dozens of unidentified remains to identify still.
 The Lebanese Red Cross puts the number of missing people reported to the organization at 38.
 Lebanon’s government maintains no centralized list.

 “There is no list of the missing so we can look for them,” said Marwan Abboud, Beirut’s governor.
 “Usually, in situations like this, you put together a list and then you search.
 We’re searching without a list.
 We don’t know when the search operations should end.”

-Families of the missing — in Lebanon, in Syria and in farther flung parts of the globe — refresh news feeds on their cellphones, share photos of their loved ones on social media and then just wait, as fear settles in their stomachs.
+Families of the missing — in Lebanon, in Syria and in farther-flung parts of the globe — refresh news feeds on their cellphones, share photos of their loved ones on social media and then just wait, as fear settles in their stomachs.

 In Beirut’s badly damaged hospital wards, families of the wounded and missing flooded the corridors and nearby sidewalks on the night of the blast.
 At four major hospitals, doctors described conducting triage on the wounded as families and friends of those missing gathered around, displaying photographs of those unaccounted for.

-“The woman I can’t forget was old, she was carrying a photograph,” said Joseph Khalil, at Beirut’s Geitawi Hospital.
+“The woman I can’t forget was old, she was carrying a photograph,” said Joseph Khalil at Beirut’s Geitawi hospital.
 “She said that she’d visited three hospitals before this and she couldn’t find him.
 I can’t get her out of my mind.”

 Across Beirut this week, medical groups have set up tents where relatives can provide DNA to help identify missing relatives.
 Ibrahim’s family would like to share DNA samples, but from Tripoli they don’t even know where to begin.
 They know only Tripoli and no one in Beirut but their son.

 Rania has shared Ibrahim’s picture on social media with her phone number.
-The only takers were journalists.
+The lone takers were journalists.

 “No one has seen him, no one knows anything,” she said, her voice trembling as she broke into tears.
 “What do we do?
 He’s gone and we’re still here.
 Tell me.
 What do we do?”

-As the oldest child of seven, Ibrahim was cheeky as a boy, Rania said, interviewed in her home on Thursday.
+As the oldest child of seven, Ibrahim was cheeky as a boy, Rania said while interviewed in her home Thursday.
 One day, he slammed the door behind her when she walked into the bathroom and then danced uproariously to music as she yelled at him while stuck inside.
 Years later, he would copy his father, Jamil, once a driver for the city’s teachers, sitting on a lounge chair and pretending to turn the steering wheel as he told his brothers and sisters to settle in for the ride.

 As he grew older, life got more difficult.
-The country was in a slow-burn economic crisis even before the latest financial crisis, which has seen the value of the Lebanese currency plummet and food prices triple.
+The country was in a slow-burn economic crisis even before the latest financial upheaval, which has seen the value of the Lebanese currency plummet and food prices triple.

 Ibrahim dropped out of school to help the family earn money but moved repeatedly between jobs.
 Jamil wanted him to find something steady, and they had a fight.
 Ibrahim felt inadequate.
 In confidence, both told relatives they were eager to reconcile.
 But when they came together, they argued more and more.